Serves: 8

 - 3/4 cup(s) sugar

-- 1/4 cup(s) chilled vegetable shortening, cubed
+, plus more for sprinkling - 1/4 cup(s) chilled vegetable shortening, cubed

 - 2 tablespoon(s) chilled vegetable shortening